Survivor Series (1992): Event

-In the main event of the card, Bret Hart defended his WWF World Heavyweight Championship against Shawn Michaels.
+In the last match of the card, Bret Hart defended his WWF World Heavyweight Championship against Shawn Michaels.
 Hart controlled the beginning of the match by repeatedly executing armdrags and armbars but Michaels gained the advantage when "The Hitman" missed a charge into the corner and collided shoulder-first with the ring post.
 Michaels then threw Hart into another ring post and wore him down by executing a front facelock.
 Hart was able to avoid Michaels' first attempt at his finisher, the modified back suplex, and rallied with his trademark moves including an elbow from the second rope, running bulldog and a superplex.
 Michaels recovered and performed a superkick on Hart and was able this time to apply his suplex, but Hart kicked out.
 After Hart missed a desperation crossbody and crotched himself on the ropes, Shawn attempted a dropkick from the middle rope but Hart grabbed Michaels' legs and applied the Sharpshooter, his finishing move.
 He retained his championship by forcing Michaels to submit.